PureStorage-OpenConnect/SQL-Server-IO-Pressure-Check/README.md

 ![image](https://user-images.githubusercontent.com/15145995/53409954-4e304f80-39ba-11e9-9775-39ebd1cf47b6.png)

-2. Copy this file to a laptop or PC running Windows.
+2. Copy the .BLG file to a laptop or PC running Windows.

 3. To view the information collected by the Data Collector Set, install PAL (Performance-Analysis-for-Logs) using the .msi in this GitHub [repo](https://github.com/clinthuffman/PAL).